zjvskobe/PyOP2/README.rst

 ================

 The main testing platform for PyOP2 is Ubuntu 12.04 64-bit with Python 2.7.3.
 Later Ubuntu versions should also work.
-Mac OS X 10.7, 10.9 and 10.10 are also known to work.
+Some users successfully use PyOP2 on Mac OS X.

 Quick start installations
 -------------------------